automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ojoceratops.md

 # Ojoceratops
-## Description: A very close relative of Triceratops.
+## A very close relative of Triceratops.